 Since the inaugural event of Voice of the Faithful in July 2002, when Fr.
-Tom Doyle, o.p. was honored for his courage and dedication to addressing the abuse crisis and its cover up in the church, we have sought to honor priests who have exhibited the same conviction.
-"Priest of Integrity" awards have been presented at subsequent gatherings, in addition to other special opportunities to offer such recognition.
+Tom Doyle, o.p., was honored for his courage and dedication to addressing the abuse crisis and its coverup in the church, we have sought to honor priests who exhibit the same conviction.
+"Priest of Integrity" awards have been presented periodically at VOTF gatherings since then.

-Never is it our intention to assume the role of judge, for judgment is ultimately God’s.
-Decisions are made with prayer and great caution, with the awareness that not only are we to judge ourselves by the same standard, but also knowing that there are many priests of integrity who work without any acclaim.
-However, we believe that by recognizing specific acts that demonstrate the leadership needed in our church, we are all encouraged in our own actions.
-It tells all of us that the courage and authentic pastoral commitment of what appears to be a few, is indeed possible.
+We acknowledge that recognizing a “priest of integrity” for public recognition is difficult, because so many priests of integrity work without any acclaim or expectation of acclaim.
+However, we believe that all are encouraged when we recognize specific acts that demonstrate the leadership needed in our Church.
+It honors both courage and authentic pastoral commitment.
 We are in great need of leaders who live their faith—and most particularly those who do so with compassion and courage, regardless of the consequences.
 By the example of such priests, we hope and pray that other priests will speak up, as well as the rest of us.
 To them we say, “We stand by you and thank you.”

 Ultimately, the greatest honor we can bestow is to imitate their courage and compassion.